Vertigo

 Incidence

-- Vertigo/dizziness accounts for >4 million ED visits a year in United States, of which 80–85% have no serious underlying condition (1).
+- Vertigo/dizziness accounts for >4 million ED visits a year in the United States, of which only 15% has a serious underlying condition (2),(3).

-- Predominant sex: female = male; women are 3 times more likely to experience vertiginous migraine (2).
+- Women are three times more likely to experience vertiginous migraine (2).

 Geriatric Considerations